-Land subsidence has been shown to occur in areas experiencing a significant decline in groundwater level is lowered and the water pressure that supports the sediment grain structure decreases.
+Land subsidence has been shown to occur in areas experiencing a significant decline in groundwater levels.
+When groundwater is extracted from aquifers in sufficient quantity, the groundwater level is lowered and the water pressure that supports the sediment grain structure decreases.
 A decrease in water pressure causes more weight from the overlying sediments to be supported by the sediment grains within the aquifer.
 In unconsolidated deposits, the increased weight from overlying sediments may compact the fine-grained sediments and permanently decrease the porosity of the aquifer and the ability of the aquifer to store water.
 The partial collapse of the aquifer results in the subsidence of the land surface that overlies the aquifer.
 Elastic land subsidence is the reversible and temporary fluctuation of the earth's surface in response to seasonal periods of groundwater extraction and recharge.
 Inelastic land subsidence is the irreversible and permanent decline in the earth's surface caused by the collapse or compaction of the pore structure within the fine-grained portions of an aquifer system (U.S. Geological Survey 1999).